dangoslen/dangoslen-me-site/content/blog/accomplishing-through-others.md

 Ouch.

-That helped me realize that "doing it all yourself" is not only a bad idea for your mental health but can also keep others from learning, growing, and accomplishing important too.
+That helped me realize that "doing it all yourself" is not only a bad idea for your mental health but can also keep others from learning, growing, and accomplishing important tasks too.
 I needed to learn how to delegate.
-I needed to learn to accomplish goals through others.
+I needed to learn to accomplish through others.

 I've learned a lot since that week several years ago.
 And while I still have more to learn, I've been practicing this idea in four key ways that I wanted to share.
-If you follow me on [LinkedIn](https://www.linkedin.com/in/dangoslen/), this will sound familiar to a few posts from last week, but with more depth and insight (I hope).

 ### Leveling-up

-One way we can accomplish work through others is by helping our teams level up.
-We can help our teams grow their skills by sharing our skills, experience, and knowledge so that our team can benefit from what we have learned in our careers.
+One way we can accomplish through others is by helping our teams level up.
+By mentoring to our teams, we can help our teams grow their skills by sharing our skills, experience, and knowledge.
+When we proactively mentor other engineers on our team, everyone can benefit from what we have learned in our careers.

 The specific skills your team will need to grow in will vary (naturally).
 You might need to help help your team learn and master their coding skills.
 They might be great coders but need help communicating their ideas clearly.
 Or it might be something else.